 CJPME offers up to two fellowships per year for students who are doing research and/or project work related to Palestine or Palestine solidarity work.
 Work on Palestine could be related to identity, culture, history, religion, art, politics or a related theme.
 Work related to Palestinian solidarity could be related to liberation, self-determination, de-colonialization, community organizing, political advocacy, media advocacy, or related themes.
 The work must be performed by full-time students, in an academic context, for credit, with rigorous academic oversight and review.
 While not required, CJPME would prefer that the outputs of such work be sharable with the Canadian public once the work is complete.

-To apply for a fellowships, use this form.
+To apply for a fellowship, use this form.

 - CJPME will offer up to two fellowships, each of at least $1000 per academic year.

 - Fellowship applicants may be asked for an in-person interview via Zoom as part of the application process.

-- Fellowship recipients will be informed of their selection by January 20, 2023.
-Fellowships will be awarded by February 20, 2023.
+- Fellowship recipients will be informed of their selection by March 4, 2024.
+Fellowships will be awarded in the subsequent two weeks.

 - CJPME also asks/encourages fellowship recipients to make their research project outputs available to the public once complete.
 With permission, CJPME will publicize such outputs as appropriate.

 - CJPME is most interested in projects which will be completed at the end of the current academic year, although exceptions may be considered.

-- Fellowship funds may be used in whatever way the student deems appropriate, although CJPME is most interested in awarding fellowships which “make a difference” in terms of the research/project coming to full fruition.
+- Fellowship funds may be used in whatever way the student deems appropriate, although CJPME is most interested in awarding fellowships that “make a difference” in terms of the research/project coming to full fruition.

 - Students who receive fellowships will be expected to complete a brief form (including a 300-word explanation) of how the fellowship money was used to enable the research/project in question.

 - Only students at post-secondary Canadian institutions are eligible for CJPME fellowships.

 - Fellowships can be awarded to either undergraduate or graduate students